kiarashvosough1999/MyAlbum/README.md

 # Approach

 1. Chose `SwiftUI` To develop the UI faster.
-2. Chose `TCA(Composabl-Architecture)`, to get the most out of SwiftUI state-managment and not struggle with handling different states with properties of an ObservableObject.
+2. Chose `TCA(Composable-Architecture)`, to get the most out of SwiftUI state-managment and not struggle with handling different states with properties of an ObservableObject.
 3. Used `Dependencies` to handle dependency managment as it has great adaptibility with TCA and great tools for testing.
 4. Followed TDD to write several Unit Tests for Reducer and UseCases, and UITest.